-To manage overall settings for the current picture, use the items in the Settings menu:
+To manage development settings for pictures overall, use the Settings menu items:

-- Copy to Clipboard this copies the current picture settings to the Clipboard - Paste from Clipboard for All Selected pastes settings from the Clipboard for all pictures selected in the thumbnails column. - Current Settings for All Selected pastes the current settings into all pictures selected in the thumbnails column. - Restore Settings for All Selected restores default settings for all pictures selected in the thumbnails column. - Set Current as Default use this to create your own custom default settings, to be automatically applied to pictures as they are loaded in the RAW module. - Restore Default Settings use this to restore the original default settings.
+• Copy to Clipboard - this copies the current picture settings to the Clipboard

+- Paste from Clipboard for All Selected pastes settings from the Clipboard for all pictures selected in the thumbnails column. - Current Settings for All Selected pastes the current settings into all pictures selected in the thumbnails column. - Restore Settings for All Selected restores the default settings for all pictures selected in the thumbnails column. - Set Current as Default use this to create your own custom default settings, to be automatically applied to pictures as they are loaded in the RAW module. - Restore Default Settings use this to restore the original, uncustomized default settings.

 The main toolbar includes controls for managing and creating presets-sets of RAW conversion settings.
-Presets save all picture-related settings.
+Presets store all per-picture settings.
 They ignore global settings like file format and file path.